ademkocamaz/ademkocamaz/README.md

 ### Hi there 👋

+I'm a Software Developer who is committed to self-development and lifetime learning.
+I'm always active and eager to learn new skills.
+I believe this way I can consistently achieve better results.I'm a multi-tasking person when handling tasks and can work well under pressure.
+I try to utilize a creative approach to problem-solving while working in a team or individually, as in my past experiences.

+Also, communication is the most important key to making progress in the software field and I believe that building strong relationships with people delivers the best results.

 <!--
 **ademkocamaz/ademkocamaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.